mainkoon81/Study-Python-DataWrangling/README.md

 if not os.path.exists(folder_name):
     os.makedirs(folder_name)
 ```
 Create a List of dictionaries to build and convert to a DataFrame later.
-Note..we made a dict only for error!
+Also..we made a dict only for error! what we need from each movie wikipedia website are 'ranking', 'title', 'poster_url'.
 ```
 df_list = []